Crypto Tax In Malaysia: What You Need To Know

 Author Avatar

-With the recent publication of the Guidelines On Tax Treatment Of Digital Currency Transactions, however, the public will now have better understanding regarding the tax treatment of crypto.
+Given this trend of increased crypto investors, there may be some who aren’t sure whether their digital assets are subjected to any form of tax.
+With the publication of the Guidelines On Tax Treatment Of Digital Currency Transactions, the public now have better understanding regarding the tax treatment of crypto.
 Here, we’ll highlight some of the key points in the document that are most applicable to you as an investor.

 Crypto & tax: What does LHDN say?